A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L2 Dataset Labeling and Quality}} Synthetic datasets offer high label-precision, as vulnerabilities are injected and, thus, well-defined.
+Synthetic datasets offer high label-precision, as vulnerabilities are injected and, thus, well-defined.
 However, synthetic datasets may oversimplify real-world scenarios and fail to capture the complexity and diversity of real-world vulnerabilities, limiting their effectiveness in preparing models for deployment in realistic environments.
-Similarly, the common formulation as a binary classification task (cf. Figure~\ref{fig:sankey}) lacks the granularity needed for practical application, where identifying the specific vulnerability type is essential for severity assessment, prioritization, and appropriate repair.
+Similarly, the common formulation as a binary classification task (cf. Figure~\ref{fig:sankey_task}) lacks the granularity needed for practical application, where identifying the specific vulnerability type is essential for severity assessment, prioritization, and appropriate repair.
 Real-world datasets are typically labeled using automated methods such as VFCs or static analysis tools.
 While these approaches enable large-scale dataset creation, they are associated with label noise and redundancy, which reduce the uniqueness and representativeness of the dataset~\cite{croft2023data}.
 Although manual labeling or verification can improve precision, it remains a resource-intensive process, especially when scaling to larger datasets.

+Moreover, as research shifts toward generative tasks, a critical gap of missing reasoning ground truth emerges.
+While existing datasets typically provide the label and possibly a description of the vulnerability, they rarely provide a verified chain of thought reasoning the root cause.
+This limitation makes it difficult to quantitatively benchmark the quality of LLM-generated reasoning without expensive human evaluation.

-Further, most datasets suffer from a strong class imbalance, where vulnerable samples are heavily outnumbered by non-vulnerable ones (cf. Table~\ref{tab:datasets2}), and from a long-tail distribution of vulnerability types, with few common CWEs dominating and many others being severely underrepresented (cf. Figure~\ref{fig:long_tail} and Figure~\ref{fig:cwe_top25}).
-These imbalances pose significant challenges for both training balance and evaluation reliability, resulting in models achieving substantially higher performance when identifying frequently occurring vulnerabilities compared to less common ones~\cite{huynhDetectingCodeVulnerabilities2025}.
+Further, most datasets exhibit a strong class imbalance, where vulnerable samples are heavily outnumbered by non-vulnerable ones (cf. Table~\ref{tab:datasets2}), and a long-tail distribution of vulnerability types, with few CWEs dominating and many others being severely underrepresented (cf. Figure~\ref{fig:long_tail} and Figure~\ref{fig:cwe_top25}).
+These imbalances pose significant challenges for both training balance and evaluation reliability, causing models to overfit to frequent vulnerabilities while failing on rare ones~\cite{huynhDetectingCodeVulnerabilities2025}.

+Beyond these traditional labeling and quality issues, LLMs introduce the unique challenge of data leakage.
+Unlike models trained on closed datasets, LLMs are pre-trained on vast open-source corpora.
+Consequently, popular benchmarks (e.g., Devign, Big-Vul) are likely contained within the pre-training corpus, rendering standard train/test splits unreliable.
+This challenge is compounded by the knowledge cut-off; without continuously updated datasets that post-date the model's training window, it is difficult to evaluate whether an LLM is detecting a vulnerability via reasoning or simply recalling historical data it has already seen.